An animal bite can break, puncture, or tear the skin. Animal bites that break the skin put you at risk for infections.

 When to Call the Doctor

 Wild animals and unknown pets could be carrying rabies.
 If you have been bitten by a wild or stray animal, contact your provider right away.
 See your provider within 24 hours for any bite that breaks the skin.

 Call your provider or go to the emergency room if:

 - There is swelling, redness, or pus draining from the wound.

-- The bite is on the your head, face, neck, or hands.
+- The bite is on the head, face, neck, hands, or feet.

 - The bite is deep or large.

 - You are not sure if the wound needs stitches.